Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 + `farm-army-preset-pattern`: Text for filtering the army presets to use for farm attacks.
 Army presets only pass the filter when their name contains this text.
 + `limit-outgoing-commands-per-village`: The maximum number of outgoing commands per village before the bot considers the village completed.
 By default, the bot will use up all available 50 outgoing commands per village.
 You can also specify a range like `45-48`.
 The bot then picks a random value in this range.

-To configure settings, open the configuration page at https://catalog.botlab.org/f48b4ab519a09bd2e94ee75ade0bc5793b9366fc12c40804216d8fe13ae45ec3 in a web browser.
+To configure settings, open the configuration page at https://catalog.botlab.org/8881e86b0ce82d9da6b4a5f89234a6406cc0c067ca2666f4c31f0982029e25ee in a web browser.

-On this page, scroll down to the button `Configure app`.
+On this page, scroll down to the button `Configure bot`.

 ![Button to enter configuration](./image/2020-04-20-catalog-tribal-wars-2-farmbot-configure-app-button.png)